 Fable

-Ah, Fable.
-One of the very first console games to introduce me to the RPG genre, and a game that showed me exactly how much personality can be packed into a set of pixels.
-Fable was really unique in that it was one of the first roleplaying games to heavily factor in things like player choice and consequence, which then, in turn, had an effect on both the storyline and eventually, your character’s appearance.
+Fable was unique in that it was one of the first roleplaying games to heavily factor in things like player choice and consequence, which in turn affected both the storyline and eventually, your character’s appearance.
 Do evil things, end up looking evil, do good things and end up all lovely and shiny, etc.

 But how easy is it to always do the right thing?

-Although I do secretly hope that it is getting a reboot because Fable was an amazing, amazing roleplaying game.
+I do secretly hope that it is getting a reboot because Fable was an amazing, amazing roleplaying game.
 I’d highly recommend anyone to play through the games again from one to three, ignoring the now somewhat clunky-looking graphics and taking the story and experiences into account instead.

-Four of the best roleplaying games…for now
+Four of the best roleplaying games (for now)

 There’s no danger of me falling out of love with roleplaying games any time soon.
 There are also some other major franchises in the RPG category that I haven’t included here because, for me, these four will probably always hold the top spots.
 I’d love to hear what your choices would be though!